eridien/vscode-definition-stack/README.md

 - There are 44 light and dark themes to choose from.

-- Themes and ref highlight color settings are set directly from the header of the stack allowing you to see the results of the setting changes in real time.
+- Themes, ref highlight color settings, and text size are set directly from the header of the stack allowing you to see the results of the setting changes in real time.

 - The code is positioned to the left for minimum width and makes sense for isolated code.
 Indentation is otherwise maintained.